 - Floating Platforms: One in level 3.

-- Grievous Bottley Harm: Brutus could throw beer bottles at you (up to four at a time), and the Sea Hag could throw wine bottles at you (she'd appear on both ends of the level you were on); you had to punch them out of the air before they hit you.
+- Grievous Bottley Harm: Brutus could throw bottles at you (up to four at a time), and the Sea Hag could also throw bottles at you (she'd appear on both ends of the level you were on); you had to punch them out of the air before they hit you.

 - Ground Punch: Brutus shakes the screen when he falls.